What we will learn:

 The "Stock-Recruitment" relationship in fisheries simply says that the adults old enough to spawn will produce (recruit) young (upper figure below).
 The blue dashed line in the center of this graph represents the 1:1 replacement line, where if there are 1000 adults that produce 1000 offspring, then the adult population has "replaced" itself.
 In most natural populations there is an excess of production, that is, a pair of breeding adults produce more than just two offspring.
 In fisheries, this excess production is the "harvestable biomass".
-At some point the actual recruitment (young produced) reaches a maximum and then starts to decline because the population is at its ecological carrying capacity - the population is running out of resources such as food.
+At some point the actual recruitment (young produced) reaches a maximum and then starts to decline because the population is at its ecological carrying capacity - the population is running out of resources such as space or food.
 In addition, if there is overfishing then the population may "crash", and the number of offspring produced and thus the future of the population declines.
 Before this point is reached there is a maximum amount of recruitment that is called the "Long-term potential yield" (LPTY) of the fishery.

 The central problem in fisheries management is determining the true LTPY.
 This requires accurate data on the stock, catch, and growth of the fishery, and those data are difficult to obtain especially from the fishing operators themselves.
 In fact, we rarely know where the true LTP lies (see lower figure below), meaning that we can't set regulations on how much stock fisherman can harvest (the LTPY) without causing the fish population to crash.
 At the same time, all of the market and economic forces are pushing the fishermen to buy more boats (often subsidized by governments) and to harvest more and more fish to make more and more money and grow their business -- this is what drives the harvest toward the right in the graphs, or past the LTPY and into a collapse.
 Because we don't know the true LTPY (incomplete understanding of the science), we also can't predict exactly when a crash will occur until it's too late.
 Once the crash occurs we can't easily recover the fish stocks, and the fishery will be forced to shut down.